 The procedure is performed in a day surgery center, either under sedation or general anesthesia.
 It takes approximately two hours to perform.
 The incisions are made most frequently just by a midline crease behind the chin that allows volume to be corrected and the banding in the neck to be tightened.
 Most often this is combined with an incision that starts by the earlobe and extends behind the ear to the hairline behind the ear.
 The tissues are then redraped.
 The muscles and tissue layers are tightened to give a more lasting result.
 A bandage is applied to the chin/neck area overnight and is removed the following day in the office.
 The discomfort patients experience is usually very mild to moderate.
 The results are apparent as early as the day after surgery.
 However there is often swelling and moderate bruising that is evident for ten days or so, which can be nicely covered with make-up.
 We find that working with our aesthetician pre-operatively and post-operatively can expedite their recovery.
 The aesthetician can help do lymphatic drainage and other techniques to reduce swelling and expedite the return to normal activities.
 We anticipate the patient can start working out at about one week out and resume all the normal activities by two weeks.
 The results are very lasting in nature, but as with all soft tissue surgery the tissues will relax over time and some refinements may be necessary in the future.
 The sutures are removed one week after surgery.

 The potential risks include some numbness in the surgical site.
-We find this to be almost uniformly the case for patients but the potential for persisting numbness is an exceedingly rare event.
+We find this to be almost uniformly the case, but the potential for persisting numbness is an exceedingly rare event.
 There is always some swelling in the area after surgery.
 Patients can feel some bumpiness for several weeks after surgery.
-The incident of persistent bumpiness is extremely uncommon.
+The incidence of persistent bumpiness is extremely uncommon.
 Infection is a potential, but again extremely rare.
 We have never seen it in our practice with a neck lift.
 If a chin implant is included with the neck lift there may be some numbness along the chin area as well and the chin is likely to appear too large for the first ten days or so.
 The most common adverse outcome is to develop a hematoma, which is a collection of fluid that occurs in the neck.
 On occasion this may require a return visit to the operating room to evacuate the fluid.
-Even if this rare complication occurs, its’ treatment does not alter the outcome and benefit aesthetically for the patient.
+Even if this rare complication occurs, its’ treatment does not alter the outcome and aesthetic benefit for the patient.

 We have found that many patients who come in seeking a neck lift do benefit from liposuction and/or a chin implant.
 Some patients, if they have considerable laxity, may actually benefit more from a face/neck lift rather than just a neck lift alone.